OBPgp279: Application

 OBPgp279 has gained attention as a potential antibiotic because of the increasing prevalence of multidrug resistant gram-negative bacteria.
 Typically, most endolysins rely on holin to reach the peptidoglycan layer of gram-negative bacteria.
 This limits their efficacy as standalone antibiotics; without holins or any membrane permeabilizers, they have low membrane penetration.
 In contrast, OBPgp279 is capable of penetrating the bacterial outer membrane to reach the peptidoglycan layer without needing holins or any membrane permeabilizers.

 In addition, unlike most endolysins, OBPgp279 demonstrates high efficacy against a variety of bacteria instead of being species-specific.
 Compared to small molecule antibiotics, OBPgp279 also has the advantages of a low chance of bacterial resistance, specificity towards pathogen-causing bacteria, and efficacy on mucosal surfaces.

-In 2013, KU Leuven professor Rob Lavigne modified OBPgp279 by adding a polycationic nonapeptide to its C-terminus, thereby improving its efficacy as an antibiotic.
-The addition of the polycationic nonapeptide improved OBPgp279’s log reduction against various gram-negative and gram-positive bacteria by as much as three logs.
+In 2013, Katholieke Universiteit Leuven (KU Leuven) professor Rob Lavigne modified OBPgp279 by adding a polycationic nonapeptide to its C-terminus, thereby improving its efficacy as an antibiotic.
+The addition of the polycationic nonapeptide improved OBPgp279's log reduction against various gram-negative and gram-positive bacteria by as much as three logs.
 This improvement is likely because of increased outer membrane penetration, in turn caused by favorable electrostatic interaction between the cationic nonapeptide and the negatively charged bacterial membrane.
 The engineered OBPgp279, along with the engineering technology platform, is currently owned by Boehringer Ingelheim Vetmedica.

 The major drawback of working with OBPgp279 and other endolysins is their immunogenicity.
-Although studies have shown that antibodies do not affect the efficacy of endolysins in animal models, immunogenicity will need to be monitored if OBPgp279 is pursued for medical use.
+Although studies show that antibodies do not affect the efficacy of endolysins in animal models, immunogenicity must be monitored if OBPgp279 is pursued for medical use.